pladd22/BIFX551-1/dtv_week1.md

+#Dan Vogel
+##BIFX551

-Assignment:Fork the class repository, create a new markdown file called "your_initials_week1.md" and write a short explanation of why you are in the bioinformatics program.
+Assignment 1:Fork the class repository, create a new markdown file called "your_initials_week1.md" and write a short explanation of why you are in the bioinformatics program.
 Use a list, a picture, a link, and a table.
 Then send me a pull request.